github/docs/content/codespaces/developing-in-codespaces/creating-a-codespace.md

 gh codespace create
 ```

 You are prompted to choose a repository.
-If codespaces for this repository are billable, a message is displayed telling you who will pay for the codespace.
+If codespaces for this repository are billable to an organization, or its parent enterprise, a message is displayed telling you who will pay for the codespace.
 You are then prompted to choose a branch, a dev container configuration file (if more than one is available), and a machine type (if more than one is available).

 Alternatively, you can use flags to specify some or all of the options: